yhunter-ru/yamaps/trunk/readme.txt

 = Do I need a Yandex Map API key for using YaMaps? =

-No, You don't need it.
-But if you have problems with limits (including due to other sites on the same IP) you can get the key (https://developer.tech.yandex.ru/services/) and enter it in the plugin settings.
+At the moment, the key is needed only for the search on the map.
+The rest of the plugin functionality will work without a key.
+You can get the key (https://developer.tech.yandex.ru/services/) and enter it in the plugin settings page.

 = How to choose the type and zoom of the map? =